Gkcloud5/Better-future/04-Intro to node.js.md

 #### What is node JS:

-* It is an open source
+* It is an open source, back-end js runtime environment that runs on the V8 engine and executes JS code.
+*